Zaragoza Aragon, Spain Travel Guide

 Zaragoza's infrastructure for transportation is generally user-friendly, supporting comfortable exploration for all visitors.

-Whether by foot, public transit, or rental car, getting around Zaragoza is straightforward, allowing you to maximize your time exploring its rich history and culture.
+Whether by foot, public transit, or rental car, getting around Zaragoza is straightforward, making it possible to maximize your time touring its rich history and culture.